-Lala soon became chief of the “Pathan Gang” that became notorious for contract killings, forced evictions from property, kidnapping and extortion.
-The gang operated several “carrom clubs” that were a facade for illegal moneylending, gambling and betting rackets.
+Soon Karim Lala became chief of the “Pathan Gang” which became notorious for contract killings, forced evictions from property, kidnapping and extortion.
+The gang operated many “carrom clubs” that were a facade for illegal moneylending, gambling and betting rackets.

-From the seventies, Lala agreed to a pact with the other two ganglords, Haji Mastan and Varadarajan (Varada bhai) to divide Mumbai amongst themselves so that they could freely run their criminal activities without any conflict between each other.
+From the seventies, Karim Lala agreed to have a deal with the other two ganglords, Haji Mastan and Varadarajan (Varada bhai) to divide Mumbai amongst themselves so that they could freely run their criminal activities without any conflict between each other.

 The 1973 movie, Zanjeer, the writer duo, Salim–Javed created a Pathan character called “Sher Khan” (played by actor Pran) whose mannerisms resembled Karim Lala.